 Warning: Spoilers for Wednesday to follow.

-Wednesday is currently streaming on Netflix.
+Wednesday is currently available to stream on Netflix.